mueslimak3r/OpenNI2/README.md

 http://structure.io/openni

+## Fork for Natar & PapARt

+This fork only adds a POM.xml file to compile & use with Maven.

 ## Develop branch ##

 The latest ongoing development is currently being done in the develop branch.
 Refer to README and ReleasesNotes in the develop branch for up to date build instructions.